Thank you for subscribing

 How many quotes should you get for a job?
 Is three still the gold standard?

-When it comes to quoting, Davies says although there is no magic number, three is a pretty good rule of thumb.
+When it comes to quoting, Tayeh says although there is no magic number, three is a pretty good rule of thumb.
+Even if you've had a tradie referred by friends or family, it doesn't hurt to get a comparison.

 "For a small job, two quotes might be sufficient, but for larger jobs where there's more to lose, always get at least three," he says.